 Colleges may not take or supply the high school with daily attendance records.
-A sample of a Class Attendance Log is available on the Fiscal Auditing website for schools to use to verify attendance at the college or technical school.
+A sample of a Class Attendance Log is available under the "Forms and Documents" section on the Fiscal Auditing website for schools to use to verify attendance at the college or technical school.